pedrocruzeiro/phonebook/README.md

 In the root folder of the project run one of the following commands:

 - Standalone application service: mvn spring-boot:run
+- Containerized service:
+  - mvn clean install
-- Containerized service: docker-compose up web
+  - docker-compose up web